Data-Driven Predictive Control for Linear Parameter-Varying Systems

-In this section two examples are given to show the effectiveness of the proposed approach.
+\shortsection{Numerical example} We give two examples to show the effectiveness of the proposed approach.
 The simulations here have been carried out using \textsc{Matlab} R2020a on 64-bit Windows 10, with Gurobi 8.0 as the Quadratic Program (QP) solver.